flamwenco/40s-wiki-backup/home.md

 # Welcome to the 40% Keyboards Wiki!

-The purpose of the 40s wiki is to provide a place to centralize information related to 40 percent keyboards.
-It is maintained and organized by members of the 40 Percent Keyboards Discord Server.
+The purpose of the 40s wiki is to provide a place to centralize information related to 40% keyboards.
+It is maintained and organized by members of the 40% Keyboards Discord Server.

 You can join the discord server by clicking one of the links below:
 - [https://discord.gg/40percent](https://discord.gg/40percent)